For the Indian Cooking Challenge

 I had to read on this right away when I came back and google god lead me to Shireen Sequeira’s Ruchik Randhap.
-I guess she is the only person who has the recipe on Sannas in whole world wide web and I decided right on that I should make this recipe famous..
+I guess she is the only person who has the recipe on Sannas on the whole worldwide web and I decided right on that I should make this recipe famous..

-Still I wrote to her asking couple of questions and she was so prompt and sweet in her response.
+Still, I wrote to her asking a couple of questions and she was so prompt and sweet in her response.
 I knew I was all equipped to try this for the month.
 I did this over this Sunday, we soaked the rice, dal at about 7 in the morning.
-We soaked for about 2 hrs, ground it fine and fermented it again for just 2 hrs.
+We soaked for about 2 hrs, ground it fine, and fermented it again for just 2 hrs.
 Since I couldn’t make it right away, I had to refrigerate till dinner time.
-I took it out 4 pm and saw the batter flowing out almost!
+I took it out at 4 pm and saw the batter flowing out almost!

 Though Shireen advised against stirring the batter once it was fermented because we used yeast, I had to do it.
-Still I removed it about 2 hrs before the cooking time and left it out.
+Still, I removed it about 2 hrs before the cooking time and left it out.
 It rose up a bit again.
-When I steamed it, the Sannas though got struck a bit to the katoris, came out beautifully!
+When I steamed it, the Sannas though got stuck a bit to the katoris, came out beautifully!

 I paired it with a creamy Veg Kurma and the combination was deadly.
 Though the yeast smell was too strong while it was getting steamed, it didn’t smell of yeast once it was cooked.
 The Sannas need to be steamed in Sanna Katoris, if you don’t have them, you can use any small katoris that you have with you.

 Yield: Approx 25-27 sannas when the batter is well fermented.
-For a heigher yield take a ratio of 3:1 (cups of boiled rice : raw rice)
+For a higher yield take a ratio of 3:1 (cups of boiled rice: raw rice)

 Recipe Source: Shireen Sequeira’s Mom

 Boiled rice (also called as Parboiled rice/Idli Rice) – 1-1/2 cups